albeitreluctantly/react-native-theme-factory/README.md

 There are different ways to use theme in your components:

 <h3>3.1) Just use values from config.
 (NR)</h3>
-If you're not planning to change theme on the fly or in specific component you use only property/ies that are not subject to change, you can end on this.
-<p><i>You are also free to destructure any nested objects from your config and export them from the configuration file to then use it through the
+<p><i>You are free to destructure any nested objects from your config and export them from the configuration file to then use it through the
 application as 'colors.background', not 'theme.colors.background'.</i></p>

 ```ts